Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Thin graphs as VPG graphs

-The 4-wheel $W_4$ (obtained from a 4-cycle by adding a universal vertex) is 2-thin and proper independent 3-thin but not $B_0$-VPG (in a $B_0$-VPG graph, $N[v]$ is interval for every $v$~\cite{asinowski}), so the bound of the bend number in those cases is tight.
+\begin{proof} The 4-wheel $W_4$ (obtained from a 4-cycle by adding a universal vertex) is 2-thin and proper independent 3-thin but not $B_0$-VPG, since in a $B_0$-VPG graph, for every vertex $v$, $N[v]$ induces an interval graph~\cite{asinowski}. \end{proof}

+So, the bound of the bend number in the cases of 2-thin and independent 3-thin graphs is tight.
 We conjecture that also the 3 bends bound is tight for 3-thin graphs, but we are missing an example.

-The bend number of 2-thin graphs as \emph{edge} intersection graphs of paths on a grid (EPG graphs) is unbounded, since already proper independent 2-thin graphs contain the class of complete bipartite graphs, that has unbounded EPG bend number~\cite{Suk-epg}.
+We can prove, however, the following.